MoT: Modularization-of-Thought Prompting for Effective Code Generation: Approach

+In the code generation phase, the LLM leverages the generated MLR graphs to progressively produce code according to the task decomposition structure defined by the nodes.
 The code generation phase builds upon the MLR graph established in the previous phase, enabling the model to effectively complete various components of complex tasks.
 In this phase, the previously generated MLR graph guides the LLM to generate structured and modular code.
-The model progressively produces the implementation by following the hierarchical nodes defined in the MLR Graph (from high-level to detailed-level).
-Each node explicitly corresponds to a specific modular function or defines a code segment, significantly enhancing code modularity and maintainability.
+The model progressively produces the implementation by following the hierarchical nodes defined in the MLR graph (from high-level to detailed-level).
+Each node guides either a reusable helper function or a local code segment, depending on its complexity and reuse potential.
+Simple nodes can be inlined rather than materialized as separate functions.